Notifications

 Jim Boucher, AOE Council Member

-Jim Boucher of Fort McKay is a visionary leader and businessman who led Fort McKay First Nation (FMFN) to become one of the most successful and enterprising Indigenous communities in the world.
+Jim Boucher, of Fort McKay, is a visionary leader and businessman who led Fort McKay First Nation to become one of the most successful and enterprising Indigenous communities in the world.
 Jim believes practice and preservation of one’s traditional way of life can occur simultaneously alongside continuous and long-term sustainable oil sands development.
 Jim has effectively built relationships with the oil and gas industry and all levels of government.
-This has built Fort McKay’s social and economic strength, facilitated proper consultation and advanced the rights of his community and its people.
+This has built Fort McKay’s social and economic strength, facilitated proper consultation, and advanced the rights of his community and its people.

 In 1986, Jim was elected as Chief of Fort McKay First Nation after serving on the Council executive.
 He served as Chief for over 30 years.
 As Chief, he began helping the community navigate the decline of the fur trade in the early ‘80s and the growth of the oil sands industry, facilitating proper consultation and advancing the rights of his community and the peoples.

 In 1986, he established the Fort McKay Group of Companies and numerous First Nation joint ventures.
-Jim focused on 3 goals: creating employment, building educational opportunities and turning a profit to provide a higher standard of living for the community.
-Under his leadership FMFN grew into a successful, healthy community with next to zero unemployment, a per capita average household income higher than the Alberta and national average, a $65 million trust fund and control of companies that have generated billions in revenue, making FMFN a net contributor to Alberta and Canada’s economies.
+Jim focused on three goals: creating employment, building educational opportunities and turning a profit to provide a higher standard of living for the community.
+Under his leadership, FMFN grew into a successful, healthy community with next to zero unemployment, a per capita average household income higher than the Alberta and national average, a multi-million legacy trust fund and control of companies that have generated billions in revenue, making FMFN a net contributor to Alberta and Canada’s economies.

 Jim currently serves as an advisor and director on the boards of several private and public companies, non-partisan and purpose driven organizations.
-Jim became a member of the Alberta Order of Excellence in 2020, received the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta) and was inducted into the Canadian Business Hall of Fame in 2023.
+Jim became a member of the Alberta Order of Excellence in 2020, received the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta) and King Charles lll Coronation Medal, and was inducted into the Canadian Business Hall of Fame in 2023.

 • Alberta Order of Excellence council member Sharon Carry